There are many different types of doors available as options.

 If you have already decided to install bi-fold doors in your home, there are several factors you should bear in mind when choosing the right material for your doors.

 Depending on your needs and preferences, you can either choose your bi-fold doors to be from timber, aluminium or uPVC.
-Of course, they all vary in terms of performance, longevity and aesthetics, each type having their strengths and weaknesses.
+Of course, they all vary in terms of performance, longevity and aesthetics, each type having its strengths and weaknesses.

 Apart from size and placement, strength is considered among the most important features a bi-fold door should have.
 Obviously, the frames have to be strong and durable enough to be able to support the huge glass panes as well as any inclement weather.